How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 Route 1: Online interview (Zoom / Meet / Teams)

 For online interviews, the cleanest setup is a tool that handles recording, transcription, and Notion export in one pass.
-You avoid the file-juggling step entirely.
+You skip the file-juggling step entirely.

 Use Qureco for an end-to-end flow